Pamir/aks-hci/Demos/nginx-ingress-troubleshooting.md

 ![nginx-ingress-sniff](./ingress-controller/nginx-ingress-sniff.png)

 Of course, after a bit of searching online, we found a GitHub issue and a fix that addressed this problem with our customer.
-You can find the link to the issue and fix here: https://github.com/kubernetes/ingress-nginx/issues/5970#issuecomment-879855750 We applied the fix and the issue was resolved as expected.
+You can find the link to the issue and fix here: https://github.com/kubernetes/ingress-nginx/issues/5970#issuecomment-879855750 We applied the fix and the issue was resolved as expected and with this particular configuration, it is possible to transmit the X-Forwarded-For header from the Customer LoadBalancer to the pod in a seamless end-to-end manner.